A behaviour that has many dog owners tearing their hair out in frustration is destructive chewing.

 However, assuming you did all the right things when it was a puppy to curtail destructive chewing, yet it still happens from time to time or even suddenly intensifies, reasons could include self-rewarding behaviour (ie: a fun game of ripping or tossing it’s bed or blankets), or pure opportunity (did you leave those sweaty sneakers smelling of you, their most favourite person ever, laying around just begging to be chewed?).

-If your dog is left alone all day, or seems to only do it when you go out, it could be boredom or Separation Related Behaviour (commonly known as separation anxiety).
+If your dog is left alone all day, or destructive chewing seems to only occur when you go out, it could be boredom or Separation Related Behaviour (commonly known as separation anxiety).
 A useful way to determine which of the two it may be is to video the dog in your absence.

 As a general rule, if a dog starts displaying Separation Related Behaviour (SRB) such as destructive chewing soon after you leave home, it is also likely you would also see other SBRs such as vocalisation, digging, pacing, excessive greetings, inappropriate elimination or loss of appetite.